Morriar/csg_debug_2017/bugs/access_panel_1/PUBLIC/README.md

 ## Output Format

-The output format ve the validity status of each id:
+The output format lists the validity status of each id:

 	3670-5597-2219-0590: valid
 	1050-4104-1095-6065: invalid